xcore/sc_spi/module_spi_master/doc/hw.rst

    * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-UART8 plus XA-SK-XTAG2 (Slicekit XTAG adaptor)

-No slices will be required since teh example application uses the flash memory on the core board.
+No slices will be required since the example application uses the flash memory on the core board.

 XK-1A
 +++++